EvanChengDesign/reading-notes/README.md

 ### What is Growth Mindset?
 _Original Article:_ [How you can benefit from a growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)

->"Self, you need to embrace the growth mindset.
-The growth mindset is cool.”
+> Self, you need to embrace the growth mindset.
+The growth mindset is cool.